mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 ```

 Once I clone a codebase worth remembering I cd into it and invoke a script [`bookmark`](https://github.com/mauriciopoppe/dotfiles/blob/main/zsh/bin/bookmark)
-that will save the absolute path into the file `~/.bookmarks.data`.
+that will save the absolute path in the file `~/.bookmarks.data`.

 Finally it comes time to pick a codebase that I want to work on, to do so I use a
 [ruby script](https://github.com/mauriciopoppe/dotfiles/blob/main/zsh/bin/tmux-switch-client) that reads
 the `~/.bookmarks.data` file and feeds it to `fzf` which on selection will call `tmuxinator local` on the
 selected path, `tmuxinator local` needs a `.tmuxinator.yaml` file at the codebase root and if a codebase
-doesn't override it then I just copy the `~/.tmuxinator.yaml` file to the codebase before running `tmuxinator local`,
+doesn't override it then I just symlink the `~/.tmuxinator.yaml` file to the codebase before running `tmuxinator local`,
-also at this stage I have to combine existing `tmux` session that are already opened and apply some sorting
+also at this stage I have to combine existing `tmux` sessions that are already opened and apply some sorting
 so that they're shown first and the ones that are not opened last.
 This ruby script is mapped be called whenever
 I type `<ctrl+space><ctrl+j>` with this [tmux config](https://github.com/mauriciopoppe/dotfiles/blob/22fdba7e6f179077dce2f780d598a1a6c4c12a3a/tmux/.tmux.conf#L72).